 This very simple device enhances your ability to secure a room regardless of existing locks.
-In the event that its use is necessary, simply remove the red Nightlock device from the wall box (photo 1), insert it into the door slot, and slide it down into the floor plate (photo 2).
+If its use is necessary, simply remove the red Nightlock device from the wall box (photo 1), insert it into the door slot, and slide it down into the floor plate (photo 2).
 Nightlocks are currently available in classrooms and meeting rooms on the main campus.